gvwilson/thirdbit/src/fiction/bear/index.md

 "Very well," he said.
 "If you'd like to go with Sergeant Gyalpa,
 I'm sure Mope would be happy to clear this up.
-Would you like a cup of tea while you're speaking with him?
+Would you like a cup of chai while you're speaking with him?
 I would offer one to your friends as well, but I think the kitchen staff would require more warning for that."

-"I don't want by tea!" the bricksmith squawked.
+"I don't want by chai!" the bricksmith squawked.
 "I want my horse back!
 And I want that animal of yours out *here* where we can *all* have a word by him!"